-(a) Distinguishing Operating and Finance Leases
+(a) Distinction between Operating and Finance Leases

-The Company has entered into a lease agreement.
+The Company entered into a lease agreement in prior years.
 Judgment was exercised by management to distinguish the lease agreement as either an operating or finance lease by looking at the transfer or retention of significant risk and rewards of ownership of the properties covered by the agreements.
 Failure to make the right judgment will result in either overstatement or understatement of assets and liabilities.
-Based on management's judgment, such lease was determined to be an operating lease.
+Based on management's judgment, the lease that was effective in 2014 was determined to be an operating lease.

-(b) Recognizing Provisions and Contingencies
+(b) Recognition of Provisions and Contingencies